 [Cr] Accumulated amortization – 5,000

-The amount of amortization is charged to profit and loss account and is also reduced from the book value of the intangible asset
+The amount of amortization is charged to profit and loss account and is also reduced from the book value of the intangible asset.
+As mentioned earlier, the yearly amortization is generally computed by applying straight line method.

-The difference between depreciation and amortization has been detailed below:
+The seven key points of difference between depreciation and amortization have been detailed below:

 - Depreciation is the depletion in value of a tangible asset which occurs due to routine wear and tear during use.